superfly/rails-session-middleware/README.md

 # Superfly Rails 4+ Session Middleware App

-You can checkout a live demo of this repository here: https://fly-rails-session.herokuapp.com/.
+You can checkout a live demo of this repository [here](https://fly-rails-session.herokuapp.com/).

 This application can be used to demonstrate Fly.io Rails 4+ Session Aware routing.
 We've written a big ol' article on the topic, you can [read it here](https://fly.io/articles/routing-via-http-headers-with-rails-4/).